KleistLab/WarpDemuX/README.md

 2. Apply the desired confidence threshold from `target_accuracy_thresholds/*.csv`
 3. Filter predictions that meet or exceed the threshold

-*Note: Direct integration of accuracy modes into the main workflow is planned for a future release.*
+*Note: Direct integration of accuracy modes into the main workflow is planned for future release.*

 ### Choosing the Right Target